AcalephStorage/consul-alerts/README.md

 ```
 Profile selection is done by setting keys in consul-alerts/config/notif-selection/services/, consul-alerts/config/notif-selection/checks/, or consul-alerts/config/notif-selection/hosts/ with the appropriate service, check, or host name as the key and the selected profile name as the value.

-Reminders resend the notifications at programable intervals until they are resolved or added to the blacklist.
+Reminders resend the notifications at programmable intervals until they are resolved or added to the blacklist.
 Reminders are processed every five minutes.
 Interval values should be a multiple of five.
 If the Interval value is 0 or not set then reminders will not be sent.

-The default profile may be set as the fallback to any checks that do not match a selection.
+The default profile may be set as the fall back to any checks that do not match a selection.
 If there is no default profile set then the full list of enabled notifiers will be used and no reminders.

 #### Enable/Disable Specific Health Checks